onestudio-co/flutter-bond/docs/launcher.md

    1-  replace ```assets/images/splash-logo.png``` and ```assets/images/splash-logo-staging.png``` with the new app logo for both flavors.

    2-  update color proprety on  ```flutter_native_splash-production.yaml``` and ```flutter_native_splash-staging.yaml``` files with the new app splash background color for both flavors.

+   3- For android 12 you have to use `image` for logo and make sure logo size 288 * 288 and logo inside it with size 192 * 192

-   2- run this command to generate production flavor native splash screen proprties
+   4- run this command to generate production flavor native splash screen proprties

     flutter pub run flutter_native_splash:create --flavor production

-   3- run this command to generate staging flavor native splash screen proprties
+   5- run this command to generate staging flavor native splash screen proprties

     flutter pub run flutter_native_splash:create --flavor staging

-   4- run the app to make sure the native splash screen are updated correctly
+   6- run the app to make sure the native splash screen are updated correctly
 	   (**you need to stop it first hot restart will not enough**).